HeroHunterIguess/Darkblue-breakcore-Hyprland/README.md

 # Darkblue-breakcore-Hyprland
-a rice based around like a breakcore kinda aesthetic (both the music and art) ts so vibey when listening to breakcore and coding
+a rice based around like a breakcore kinda aesthetic (both the music and art) this is lowk so vibey when listening to breakcore and coding